 - Vinpocetine – 10 mg 3-times per day

-- 1 tablespoon Coconut Oil – 3-times per day
+- 1 tablespoon unrefined Coconut Oil or MCT Oil– 3-times per day

-The ingredients in Mind Lab Pro along with NALT and ALCAR kept my dopamine and norepinephrine levels high enough to maintain focus, motivation and improve my memory.
+During my one-year stimulant holiday, the ingredients in Mind Lab Pro along with L-Tyrosine and ALCAR (included in Performance Lab Energy) kept my dopamine, norepinephrine, and acetylcholine levels high enough to maintain focus, motivation and improve my memory.
 Vinpocetine kept my brain blood flow at optimal levels.
 And Aniracetam and Sulbutiamine improved my mood.

 But after a year I decided to go back to using 20 mg of Ritalin twice per day.
 Because my workload had me writing 10 hours per day.
 And maintaining working relationships with 2 or 3 clients at once.